php-fig/per-coding-style/spec.md

 Expressions in parentheses MAY be split across multiple lines, where each subsequent line is indented at least once.
 When doing so, the first condition MUST be on the next line.
 Boolean operators between conditions MUST always be at the beginning or at the end of the line, not a mix of both.
+For example:

 ```php
 <?php